Home | Volume 47 | Article number 96

 Virological non-suppression among HIV positive patients who are on antiretroviral therapy (ART) is associated with increased transmission of the HIV virus to others via perinatal and sexual routes [1].
 On the contrary, ART patients who are virally suppressed have an increased likelihood of living long and healthy lives [2].
 As a standardized indicator of HIV treatment and prevention success towards ending the HIV epidemic by 2030, viral suppression provides the benchmark for monitoring global targets [3].
 Many countries are yet to achieve this target, as the global HIV statistics indicate that only 71% of the 76% global People living with HIV/AIDS (PLWHA) who were accessing ART in 2022, achieved viral suppression [4].

 Suboptimal viral suppression rates are seen mostly in countries of the sub-Saharan Africa (SSA), including South Africa, a country with one of the largest ART programs in the world, accounting for 20% of the global PLWHA.
-South Africa is among the first countries to adopt the new evidence-based policy of providing HIV treatment to all people who test HIV positive as soon as possible without having to undergo additional tests such as CD4 cell count, to test the immune system [5,6].
+South Africa is among the first countries to adopt the new evidence-based policy of providing HIV treatment to all people who test HIV-positive as soon as possible without having to undergo additional tests such as CD4 cell count, to test the immune system [5,6].
 Having started its nationwide roll-out of ART in 2004 and making ART freely available from all public health facilities, South Africa has about 60% of the estimated 5.4 million people that are registered on the ART program on first-line dolutegravir-based (DTG) regimen [7,8].
 However, the country achieved only 61% viral suppression among people who were on ART in 2020, a figure that was less than the global 66%, in the same year [9].

 Whilst several studies have cited non-adherence to treatment, acquired or transmitted resistance to ART, and challenges relating to pharmacokinetics such as poor absorption, drug interaction, or underdosing as the major hurdle in achieving viral suppression; effects of age of participants including gender, advanced HIV disease, and duration on ART among others, have also been cited [10-13].
 The latter could be due to the length of time required for the treatment, which is life-long and daily in nature [14-17].
-This study aimed to measure the proportion of patients that failed to achieve viral suppression following ART initiation, and to determine the factors associated with virological non-suppression.
+This study aimed to measure the proportion of patients who failed to achieve viral suppression following ART initiation, and to determine the factors associated with virological non-suppression.

 Methods Up Down

-Study design: the study used a descriptive cross-sectional study and collected secondary data from the health facility records and conducted face-to-face interviews among a sample of HIV positive patients who were accessing ART services at the selected primary healthcare facilities (PHCs) of Vulindlela sub-district of Pietermaritzburg in KwaZulu Natal (KZN) province.
+Study design: the study used a descriptive cross-sectional study and collected secondary data from the health facility records and conducted face-to-face interviews among a sample of HIV-positive patients who were accessing ART services at the selected primary healthcare facilities (PHCs) of Vulindlela sub-district of Pietermaritzburg in KwaZulu Natal (KZN) province.

-Study setting: the setting for this study was the PHC facilities located in Vulindlela which is one of eleven sub-districts of uMgungundlovu district located in the province of KwaZulu Natal (KZN) province of South Africa.
+Study setting: the setting for this study was the PHC facilities located in Vulindlela which is one of eleven sub-districts of uMgungundlovu district located in the province of KZN of South Africa.
 Vulindlela sub-district is situated in uMsunduzi local municipality of UMgungundlovu district in KZN, with an estimated 618,536 inhabitants, mostly isiZulu speaking.
 The Unemployment rate is 33%, characterized by high levels of poverty [18].
 The sub-district is peri-urban, with tracts interspersed with settlements with limited services [19].
 It is characterized by high HIV rates, 36.4%, among men and women aged 15-49 years old in 2018, a figure which was twice the average national prevalence of 18.8% [20].
 The data collection process occurred between October 2022 and December 2022.
 Participants were recruited during their health facility visits, during which the purpose of the study was explained to potential participants.
 Those who agreed to participate were requested to sign the IC forms and were interviewed on the day after they had received the health service.
 Others opted to have the interviews on the next appointment date.
 During the interviews, the purpose of the study was re-explained and issues of anonymity and confidentiality, including risks and benefits, were discussed before the interviews could begin.
 The interviews took between 20 and 30 minutes to complete.
 The data were captured onto an Excel spreadsheet where these were cleaned and coded before importation for the statistical analysis.

 Data sources and target population: we collected clinical data from the Tier net and used patient records to collect the socio-demographic and ART information.
 We also conducted face-to-face interviews to collect additional socio-demographic data, information on participant treatment taking as well as social and sexual behaviors.
 The self-administered and researcher-developed questionnaire was written in English and translated into isiZulu, which is the most spoken language in the study setting.
 The target population for this study was HIV-positive patients who had been initiated on ART between January 2017 and January 2019 at the selected PHCs in Vulindlela sub-district.
 Participants were included if they had been on ART for a least six (6) months, were 18 years old and above, and had given signed consent to participate.
-Patients that had been transferred out, including those who were lost to follow up were excluded from the study.
+Patients who had been transferred out, including those who were lost to follow up were excluded from the study.

 Study size: the sample size was determined using the Epicalculator (openepi.com).
-For the population size, we considered the 7,050 total number of HIV-positive patients that were initiated on ART between January 2017 and January 2019, and selected a 95% level of confidence, which corresponds to a 5% margin of error and chose a 50% response rate to obtain a minimum recommended sample size of 365.
+For the population size, we considered the 7,050 total number of HIV-positive patients who were initiated on ART between January 2017 and January 2019, and selected a 95% level of confidence, which corresponds to a 5% margin of error and chose a 50% response rate to obtain a minimum recommended sample size of 365.
 The final sample size was 401, after adding a 10% buffer.
-We then determined the percentage contribution of each of the four (4) selected health facilities to the total headcount and used these percentages to calculate the number of participants to be sampled from each heath facility in proportion to the required sample size.
+We then determined the percentage contribution of each of the four (4) selected health facilities to the total headcount and used these percentages to calculate the number of participants to be sampled from each heatlh facility in proportion to the required sample size.
 The health facilities had been selected based on high headcount and ease of access.

 Participants: study participants were selected using the systematic random sampling technique by selecting every nth patient name, after the health facility patient lists had been sorted alphabetically by name.
 The facility-specific nth value was determined by dividing facility-specific headcounts by the required facility-specific sample sizes [21].